Get News & Updates Directly To Your Inbox

-What are the risks and limitations of 3D mammograms?Because cat-scan technology generally exposes patients to more radiation than an X-rays when imaging a similar body area, plus many patients who get a 3D mammogram may also still also get a traditional 2D mammogram, the amount of radiation they are exposed to is higher.
-Since radiation exposure can cause cancer, this can be a concern.
-But, new modifications may reduce the amount of radiation exposure that comes with getting a mammogram.
-Also, the overall benefit of breast cancer screening whether by 2D or 3D mammogram outweigh any potential radiation exposure risks.
+Cat-scan technology exposes patients to more radiation than an X-rays.
+Women who get a 3D mammogram may also get a traditional 2D mammogram, exposing them to higher amounts of radiation.
+While radiation exposure can cause cancer, new technology helps reduce the amount of radiation exposure that comes with a mammogram.
+Still, the overall benefit of 2D and 3D breast cancer screening outweigh any potential risks linked to radiation exposure.

-Although 3D mammograms show some promise in improving health outcomes, there is still not enough research to determine if 3D mammograms should be the standard way to screen for breast cancer compared to 2D mammograms.
-The U.S. Preventive Task Force currently recognizes both traditional 2D and 3D mammography as equally acceptable screening methods.
+While 3D mammograms show some promise in better health outcomes, there isn’t enough research to advocate them over 2D mammograms.
+The U.S. Preventive Services Task Force currently recognizes both 2D and 3D mammography as equally acceptable screening methods.

-If you have an increased risk for breast cancer, talk to your doctor about screening tests, no matter how old you are.
-Breast cancer risk factors include having:
+If you have a higher risk for breast cancer, talk to your doctor about screening, no matter how old you are.
+Breast cancer risk factors include:

 Check with your doctor if you have questions about mammograms or other breast cancer screenings.